 Remember that and Debbie might just give you a break.

 A classic, this thought is one of inner Debbie’s all-time favorite digs.
 The number of times I’ve thought this during an episode of depression is countless.
 I always feel bad for my friends and family.
 I think to myself ‘what have they done to deserve me putting on them like this’ and ‘everybody’s got their own stuff going on, without me adding to their troubles.’
 When you think these thoughts, that is Debbie being super irrational at her finest.
 She wants you to feel as worse as you possibly can at that moment.

 Well, don’t listen!
 No matter what your family has got going on in their lives, they love you very much, and they would never want you to feel like you are burdening them.
 They want to be there for you and see you through this tough time.
 They do not want you to feel like you have to cope with it all on your own.

 I hate to break it to you, but if you try to deal with it on your own, then you’re going to find it even more challenging.
 You need your family and friends around you, the people who love you the most and will be there for you no matter what.
 Part and parcel of being a friend or family member is that they’re there with you during the good times and the bad.
 Don’t forget that you can lean on other people, and they wouldn’t want it any other way.

 If you’re really struggling with this one, then talk to your loved ones.
 Tell them that you’re having these thoughts.
 I guarantee that they won’t be able to say to you fast enough that you’re absolutely, unequivocally, NOT a burden.

 If you’re having suicidal thoughts, then it is imperative to get help.
 NOW.
-Tell your loved ones, visit your doctor, or even call a mental health charity helpline (click here for some numbers you can call).
+Tell your loved ones, visit your doctor, or even call a mental health charity helpline.

 Sure, the outlook might look bleak now, but you will get through this.